instancio/instancio/website/docs/articles/creating-object-templates-using-models.md

 In addition, the Avro schema requires all the fields to be non-null except `middleName` and `postalCode`.
 If a required field is `null`, the Avro builder will throw an `AvroRuntimeException`.
-When that happens, we log the error and return an empty `Optional`.

 ## Test cases